 Constraints:

-Each generated joke must follow a combination of three constraints, designed to make it difficult to simply retrieve existing jokes from the web.
-Constraints include:
+Each generated joke must respect one of the following constraints, designed to make it difficult to simply retrieve existing jokes from the web:

-- Word Inclusion: Must contain a specific word (from a list of 100 words).
+- Word Inclusion: Must contain two specific words (from a list of rare word combinations).

 Subtask B: Multimodal Humor Generation with Images